paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-076-assistance-to-countries-with-large-populations-having-hiv-aids.md

 ## § 6801.
 Authorization of appropriations
 **(a) In general** In addition to any other funds authorized to be appropriated for multilateral or bilateral programs related to HIV/AIDS or economic development, there is authorized to be appropriated to the Secretary of the Treasury $150,000,000 for each of the fiscal years 2001 and 2002 for payment to the Trust Fund.

-**(b) Allocation of funds** Of the amounts authorized to be appropriated by subsection (a) of this section for the fiscal years 2001 and 2002, $50,000,000 are authorized to be available each such fiscal year only for programs that benefit orphans.
+**(b) Allocation of funds** Of the amounts authorized to be appropriated by subsection (a) for the fiscal years 2001 and 2002, $50,000,000 are authorized to be available each such fiscal year only for programs that benefit orphans.

 <a id="section-6802"></a>
 ## § 6802.
 Certification requirement
 **(a) In general** Prior to the initial obligation or expenditure of funds appropriated pursuant to [section 6841 of this title](./chapter-076-assistance-to-countries-with-large-populations-having-hiv-aids.md#section-6841), the Secretary of the Treasury shall certify that adequate procedures and standards have been established to ensure accountability for and monitoring of the use of funds contributed to the Trust Fund, including the cost of administering the Trust Fund.

-**(b) Transmittal of certification** The certification required by subsection (a) of this section, and the bases for that certification, shall be submitted by the Secretary of the Treasury to Congress.
+**(b) Transmittal of certification** The certification required by subsection (a), and the bases for that certification, shall be submitted by the Secretary of the Treasury to Congress.

 <a id="section-6811"></a>